mybb/meta/architecture/mybb-1.9-theme-system.md

     Resources intended for a namespace of a particular Extension are placed in a special directory `ext-<codename>` (e.g. `interface/templates/ext-plugin-name/`).
   - **Separate Directories for Extensions**

-    Resources intended for a namespace of a particular Extension are placed in `extensions/<codename>/<version>/` (e.g. `extensions/plugin-name/v1/templates/`).
+    Resources intended for a namespace of a particular Extension are placed in `interface/extensions/<codename>/` (e.g. `interface/extensions/plugin-name/templates/`).

-    This unifies the structure designed for Interface Macro files (`macros/<codename>/<version>/`) with Resources to be added to the Extension's namespace.
+  - **Namespace-First Directories**

+    Resources for both own and foreign namespaces are placed in `interface/<namespace>/` (`interface/ext/templates/`, `interface/ext-plugin-name/templates/`).

+    Themelets in `ext/` directories are placed in the supplying plugin's namespace automatically, without the need of appending the extension's codename to it.

   If desired, Plugins may be similarly permitted to contribute to other Plugins' namespaces.

   #### Source Priority in Plugin Namespaces